momochi000/typewar/README.md

 ## CURRENT

-#### REFACTOR: pull out common battle entity behavior into a separate component
-I think there are a few other components which are overloaded with functionality and should be broken up.
-As part of this, do an audit and create additional tasks as necessary.
-#### Improve damage calculation
-Use the properties of the attack (which will be carried by the text fragment) when resolving damage dealt.
-Should happen in the resolveAttack and resolveDefense private methods in the battle manager
 #### Characters have max hp
 Health bar is rendered as a percentage of max hp
 #### Wire up attack animations to the animation specified in the attack object